Social & Behavioral Sciences

 "Employment of life, physical and social science occupations

-The University of Scranton offers rigorous courses in the social sciences, grounded in the Catholic and Jesuit liberal arts tradition and made practical by real-world experiences.
+The University of Scranton offers rigorous courses in the social and behavioral sciences, grounded in the Catholic and Jesuit liberal arts tradition and made practical by real-world experiences.
 Professors – top-notch in their fields – ensure that students have the skills necessary to analyze human behavior.
-Through service and internships, social science students gain knowledge that ultimately enables them to better understand the depths of the human condition.
+Through service and internships, students gain knowledge that ultimately enables them to better understand the depths of the human condition.

 Communicationplus or minus